Al-Qadr (surah)

-Al-Qadr (القدر, "Power, Fate") is the 97th chapter (sūrah) of the Qur'an, with 5 āyāt or verses.
+Al Qadr (القدر, "Power, Fate") is the 97th chapter (sūrah) of the Qur'an, with 5 āyāt or verses.
 It is a Meccan surah which celebrates the night when the first revelation of what would become the Qur'an was sent down.
-The chapter has been so designated after the word al-qadr in the first verse.
-It is mainly about power.
+The chapter is titled after the word al-qadr in the first verse.

+Surah Al-Qadr emphasizes the exceptional spiritual importance of the night associated with the beginning of Qur’anic revelation.
+Islamic scholarship describes the chapter as highlighting the dignity of the Qur’an and encouraging believers to seek the blessings of this night through prayer and devotion.
+The text portrays the night as a time when angels descend with divine decrees and peace continues until dawn, reinforcing its role in Islamic spirituality and religious practice during Ramadan.